Sorana Cîrstea: 2016: Madrid quarterfinals, top 100

 Cîrstea began the year as world No. 244.
 In January, she played at $25k tournaments in Guaruja and Bertioga, both Brazil.
-In Guaruja, she beat Oleksandra Korashvili, Rebecca Šramková, Jil Teichmann, and third seed Beatriz Haddad Maia before losing to Montserrat Gonzalez in three sets in the final.
+In Guaruja, she beat Oleksandra Korashvili, Rebecca Šramková, Jil Teichmann, and third seed Haddad Maia, before losing to Montserrat Gonzalez in three sets in the final.
 At Bertioga, she beat Sandra Zaniewska, Victoria Bosio, Jil Teichmann and Rebecca Šramková before beating Catalina Pella in the final.
 It was the first tournament win after a period of almost four years.

 In February, Cîrstea returned to the WTA Tour by playing at the Rio Open.
 As a wildcard, she reached the semifinals with straight victories against Brazilian wildcard Beatriz Haddad Maia, fifth seed Polona Hercog, and third seed Danka Kovinić.
 Cîrstea lost in the semifinals to Shelby Rogers.
 Her performance moved her ranking from 199 to 153.
 Also in February, she played at a $25k tournament in São Paulo.
 She defeated Yvonne Cavallé Reimers, Martina Caregaro, and Jil Teichmann en route to the semifinals where she lost to Sara Sorribes Tormo.

 In March, Cîrstea traveled to Miami to compete at the Miami Open.
 Receiving a wildcard for qualifying, she lost in the final round to 17th seed Francesca Schiavone.
 Also in March, Sorana played at the Engie Open, a $50k event in Croissy-Beaubourg, France.
 She defeated Elitsa Kostova, Josephine Boualem, and Andreea Mitu en route to the semifinals, where she lost to second seed Pauline Parmentier.

 Cîrstea kicked off her clay-court season at the İstanbul Cup.
 Seeded fifth for qualifying, she made it to the main draw beating Turkish wildcards Pemra Özgen and Başak Eraydın.
 In the main draw, she upset third seed and defending champion Lesia Tsurenko in the first round.
 In the second round, she lost to eventual champion Çağla Büyükakçay.
 Cîrstea successfully qualified for the Prague Open defeating Karolína Beránková, Anastasiya Komardina, and Amandine Hesse.
 She lost in the first round in three sets to the fourth seed and eventual finalist Sam Stosur.

 Receiving a wildcard for the Madrid Open, Cîrstea reached the quarterfinals beating Jelena Jankovic, Danka Kovinić and Laura Siegemund en route.
 In the quarterfinals, she faced Dominika Cibulková and lost in three sets.
 Cîrstea qualified for the French Open defeating Zhang Yuxuan, Jana Čepelová, and Elise Mertens.
 She lost in the first round to 18th seed Elina Svitolina.